Dens2017/Demo.Projects/MSAL.Client.JS/clientservice/README.md

   * Redirect Single Page Application to the calling Web App so tokens will be acquired in the same page.
 If you don't do this you will have CORS problem as you didn't pass the token back to the page.
 Requesting for a token to a specific app needs you to do some cross domain where by default is not permitted.
   * Delegated Permission to MS Graph User.ReadAll

+## SAS Generator API open to users included in the App Role
+This is the second Application that will fetch Read SAS Token to be used in accessing files in the Private Azure Storage

+### Setup Requirements
+- Azure Function
+  * Identity Enabled
+  * Microsoft Authentication Enabled
+  * Bind to an App Registration
+- Key vault
+  * Access Policy to Get Secret
+  * Secret Value stored here
+- App Registration
+  * Redirect Web URL pointed back to the calling Web App
+  * Redirect Single Page Application to the calling Web App so tokens will be acquired in the same page.
+If you don't do this you will have CORS problem as you didn't pass the token back to the page.
+Requesting for a token to a specific app needs you to do some cross domain where by default is not permitted.
+  * Delegated Permission to MS Graph User.ReadAll
+  * App Roles where are specific user need to be added

+## SAS Generator API open to users in a specific country
+This is the second Application that will fetch Read SAS Token to be used in accessing files in the Private Azure Storage

+### Setup Requirements
+- Azure Function
+  * Identity Enabled
+  * Microsoft Authentication Enabled
+  * Bind to an App Registration
+- Key vault
+  * Access Policy to Get Secret
+  * Secret Value stored here
+- App Registration
+  * Redirect Web URL pointed back to the calling Web App
+  * Redirect Single Page Application to the calling Web App so tokens will be acquired in the same page.
+If you don't do this you will have CORS problem as you didn't pass the token back to the page.
+Requesting for a token to a specific app needs you to do some cross domain where by default is not permitted.
+  * Delegated Permission to MS Graph User.ReadAll
+  * Optional Claims specifically the Access Token where you need to enable country